 This opportunity also applies to other types of retirement accounts and to nonretirement accounts (taxable brokerage accounts) as well.

-Get up to one year managed free when you open a traditional IRA, Roth IRA, or SEP IRA with Betterment and make a qualifying deposit — including a qualifying rollover — within 45 days of account opening.
+For a limited time, Money Crashers readers can get up to one year managed free when you open a traditional IRA, Roth IRA, or SEP IRA with Betterment and make a qualifying deposit — including a qualifying rollover — within 45 days of account opening.